Roasted Red Snapper with Bell Peppers

 - 2 large whole snapper fish cleaned and gutted (or another firm fish of your choice

-- 1 tsp Noubess Hot and Spicy Pineapple with Herbs
+- 1 tsp Noubess Hot and Spicy Sauce

 - 2 tbsp Noubess Fish and Seafood Seasoning